Branch and Price for Submodular Bin Packing: Computational experiments

-The main computational results are summarized in \Cref{tab.ag}, for detailed results we refer to Appendix \ref{append.detail}.
-For each benchmark, we report the SGM statistics of the performance metrics, the number of instances solved (\#S) and the number of instances with improved primal bounds (\#I).
+The main computational results are summarized in \Cref{tab.ag}, for detailed results, we refer to \ref{append.detail}.
+For each benchmark, we report the SGM statistics of the performance metrics, the number of instances solved (denoted by \#S), and the number of instances with improved primal bounds (denoted by \#I).
+We also report a computational test of adaptive selection of break points in \ref{sec.effect}.
+Next, we analyze the main computational results by comparing the solvers.